dimakura/introducton-to-python/src/lists/accessing-elements.md

 {{#include ../../listings/lists/days_typed.py:slice2}}
 ```

-If we wanted to get a list of remaining days,
+If we wanted to get a list of remaining days, we could write:

 ```py
 {{#include ../../listings/lists/days_typed.py:slice3}}